sweet-tooth-clojure/describe/README.md

 possible for both of these to apply to the username.
 If either UCOUNT or UCHAR applies, don't apply UTAKEN so that you don't waste time performing an unnecessary DB call."

-If a username is empty, there's no point checking its length or if it has invalid characters.
-If a username is too short, you don't want to perform the costlier operation of checking whether it exists.
-Likewise if the username contains invalid characters.
-At the same time, if the username is both too short and contains invalid characters, you want to convey both these errors to the user.

 describe is built to accommodate this kind of scenario.
 It's still a baby, and just as I plan to treat my own eventual human babies, I've